 How might we prove that certain results cannot be deduced from certain axioms?
 There is an easy technique.
-To show that “ab = ba” cannot be deduced from the group axioms it suffices to show an explicit model for the axioms that is not commutative and that that model satisfies all of the axioms.
-Just enumerate the elements of a non-commutative group with their multiplication table.
+To show that “ab = ba” cannot be deduced from the group axioms it suffices to show an explicit model for the axioms that is not commutative.
+Show an unsymmetric multiplication table that satisfies the group axioms.

 It is somewhat trickier in the case of models for set theory perhaps because those axioms strive for completeness and do their best to be canonical which would mean that there was but one model, up to isomorphism.
 That there are many models that can be “constructed” is the realm of incompleteness proofs.

 I will talk about a completeness proof of a theorem originally proved by Gödel.
 It states that all true propositions in predicate calculus are provable from standard axioms.
 In light of the fact that there is no decision procedure for theoremhood in the predicate calculus this is a remarkable result that cannot be constructive for then there would be a decision procedure.

 The proof that I describe here was found by Leon Henkin and is much easier than Gödel’s.